mjclobo/CWT_Multi/README.md

 relatively short time scale (approx. 80% of energy found within a one week window), while also tracking minor constituents on longer timescales (approx. 80% of energy found within a three week window).
-The details of this analysis are covered in the manuscript.
+The details of this analysis are covered in the above manuscript.

 CWT_Multi.m also includes a dynamic inference feature (accessed by using the optional argument 'dynamicInference') that will use results from